 Through empathy interviews with clinicians and community members, the team gets to understand the issue from the context of people’s lived experiences.

 With diagrams and post-it notes, the team brainstorms ideas and solutions that addresses the need or challenge previously defined.

 The team presents the prototype to gather feedback from people who might use it and decide whether it helps solve the problem.

 WHO SHOULD ATTEND

-Founded in 2014, the Sextant Foundation was founded to create and implement sustainable development projects that connect engineering and innovation where it’s critically needed – healthcare settings in the developing world.
+Sextant was founded in 2014 to create and implement sustainable development projects that connect engineering and innovation where it’s critically needed – healthcare settings in the developing world.

-Originally, the Reimagining Workshops were hosted by the Facilities Guidelines Institute (FGI), and they were eventually absorbed by the Sextant Foundation.
-In keeping with the original goals of the Foundation, the workshops facilitate improvements in healthcare by supporting its research and development goals through the curation of new and innovative ideas to meet the changing needs of the healthcare industry.
+Originally, the Reimagining Workshops were hosted by the Facilities Guidelines Institute (FGI), and they were eventually absorbed by Sextant.
+In keeping with the original goals of the nonprofit, the workshops facilitate improvements in healthcare by supporting its research and development goals through the curation of new and innovative ideas to meet the changing needs of the healthcare industry.